vaarn/vaarn.github.io/ancestries.md

 # Ancestries
 _Ancestries describe what kind of being you are.
-Choose one of the five and use the Spark Tables for inspiration.
+Choose one of the nine and use the Spark Tables for inspiration.
 Feel free to ignore the results if they do not match your vision for the character; they are intended as creative fuel only._

 ## True-Kin
 _The true-kin sealed themselves inside hidden arcologies when the Great Collapse came, and in this fashion they preserved their bodies from the degradations that afflicted those left living upon the surface.
 The true-kin have fanatically kept their bloodlines free of mutation and parasitic nanomachinery, and closely guard their mastery of the ancients’ technology.
 The societies they built inside their secluded arcologies were hierarchical and caste-based; traditions the true-kin have carried with them into their re-colonisation of the surface world and establishment of the New Hegemony._